apache/fluo-website/_posts/blog/2019-09-30-scan-executors.md

 Accumulo 2.0 introduced [Scan Executors][1] giving control over processing of scans in Accumulo tablet servers.
 Fluo has a good use case for scan executors: notification scans.
-Fluo workers continually scan for notifications which indicate there is work to do.
-All workers continually scanning for notifications can place a lot of load on Accumulo tablet servers which could negatively impact transactions.
-The new scan executor feature provides a way to limit this load.
+Fluo workers continually scan for notifications to find transactions to execute.
+All workers continually scanning for notifications puts load on Accumulo tablet servers which could negatively impact transactions.
+Scan executors provides a way to limit this load.

 Fluo utilizes this feature by [setting scan hints][2] for notification scans indicating `scan_type=fluo-ntfy`.
 These hints are passed to Accumulo tablet